florentpoujol/Daneel/readme.md

     -- or (with the dynamic component getters) self.gameObject.mapRenderer:Set({params})

-    -- note that you CAN NOT do the following since the components are cached in the gameObject : self.gameObject.mapRenderer = {params}
+    -- note that you CAN NOT do the following since the components are cached on the gameObject : self.gameObject.mapRenderer = {params}
     -- the variable actually exists on the gameObject, so the dynamic call to Set[ComponentType]() does not work